Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ### 1. Font
 I used <a href="https://fontpair.co/">Font Pair</a> to choose the two main fonts for my website which are
  <a href="https://fonts.google.com/specimen/Roboto">'Roboto'</a> and <a href="https://fonts.google.com/specimen/Nunito"> 'Nunito'.</a>
- I'll use Roboto for the headings of the site and Nunito for the body, both of which are easy to read for the users.
+ I'll use Roboto for the headings of the site and Nunito for the body, both of which are easy for the users to read.

 ### 2. Color Scheme
 I used <a href="https://colorhunt.co/palette/">Color Hunt</a> to pick the colors for my website.
 I wanted to pick earthy tones to tie in with the concept of nature and hiking.